Atlantic Puffins

 Diet

-Atlantic Puffins feed on small fish such as whitebait.
-Puffins are able to swim quite adeptly, catching their prey by diving deep underwater and using their wings to propel themselves.
+Atlantic Puffins feed on small fish such as white bait.
+Puffins can swim quite adeptly, catching their prey by diving deep underwater and using their wings to propel themselves.

 Habitat